toolforge/paws/README.md

 The rest of the setup instructions will display on screen as long as the install is successful.
 Please refer to the helm documentation from there.

+If you are experiencing issues with the installation, you can try changing the driver configuration in minikube: https://minikube.sigs.k8s.io/docs/drivers/

+- First delete the current cluster:

+    `minikube delete`

+- Start a new cluster with the driver you want to use (e.g. docker, virtualbox, hyperkit, etc.):

+    `minikube start --driver=docker --kubernetes-version=v1.20.11`

+Another possible solution if minikube is acting weird might be to upgrade minikube, or even to increase the default memory:

+`minikube config set memory 4096`

 NOTE: By default the mariadb chart keeps a PersistentVolumeClaim around for its storage even after uninstall.
 If you intend on rebuilding your dev environment later, you will need to use all the same values for DB and DB passwords if you don't delete that claim and volume (and the data from your last wiki will be in there--which means you keep your oauth grant!).
 The PVC for mediawiki gets cleaned up on uninstall.

-If minikube is acting weird, it might be worth it to upgrade minikube or even to increase the default memory:
-`minikube config set memory 4096`

 #### Working with images
 There are 8 images that are part of PAWS, in particular in the images/ directory.
 If you start a dev environment, it will pull those images from quay.io by default, just like in Wikimedia Cloud Services.
 If you are making changes to the images and testing those locally, you'll need to build them and tag them for your local environment, possibly setting them in your local values file with the tags you set.